dgma/web/README.md

 Replace `<your-token>` with your personal access token.
 You can read about how to create this token [here](https://docs.github.com/en/packages/learn-github-packages/introduction-to-github-packages#authenticating-to-github-packages).

-2. Then you need to install the dependencies:
+2. Install the dependencies:

 ```bash
 npm install
 ```

-3. You need to create `.env` file in the root of the project and add the following variables to it:
+3. Create `.env` file in the root of the project and add the following variables to it:

 ```bash
 DEPLOYMENT_NETWORK_NAME=sepolia.dev # or goerli.stage